viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 To test that your color filter camera is capturing and filtering images properly, navigate to the **Control** tab on your robot's page.

 On the **colorfiltercam**'s panel, toggle **view colorfiltercam** to view your camera's live feed.
-Test the filter by getting a blue colored item and moving it in frame.
+Test the filter by moving a blue colored item within the camera's field of view.
 Then, go to the **Data** tab to view pictures that contain the blue colored item.

 ![Filtered data tab contents from colorfiltercam showing only photos of dog with blue collar](/tutorials/pet-photographer/data-capture.png)

 ## Photograph your pet

-To photograph your own pet, put them in a blue collar and set up your camera to point at an area they go to frequently.
+To photograph your own pet, put them in a blue collar and position your camera to point at an area they frequently visit.
 When you check the **Data** tab, you'll only see pictures of your adorable pet.

 ## Next steps